-All prejudice-based incidents are taken seriously and recorded and monitored in school, with the head teacher regularly reporting incidents to the governing body.
+All prejudice-based incidents are taken seriously and recorded and monitored in school, with the Deputy Head Teacher regularly reporting incidents to the governing body.
 This not only ensures that all incidents are dealt with accordingly, but also helps to prevent bullying and ensure targeted anti-bullying interventions are established.
+Prejudice-based bullying includes: